shoggoth/ExplodeFight/README.md

 - Look at making SceneManager functions an extension, perhaps on SKView.
 - Move the spawner and the other functions to the framework from RF.
 - Explosion shaders inception.

-## Next Tasks
-- Start adding mob experiments on the mob/ branches.
-- Make this build on TVOS as well.
-Look at the button class and get the focus rings to work.
-The frameworks will have to have new targets as well.

 ### Notes
 - Where are EFI and EFII?
 Never made it lads.